 Tottenham’s performance against Liverpool was scrappy in two senses of the word.
-At times they were unable to string more than two passes together, gifting Liverpool a first half lead and failing to impress in all areas of the pitch.
+At times they were unable to string more than a couple of passes together, gifting Liverpool a first half lead and failing to impress in any area of the pitch.

 But Spurs’ scrappiness means they are always able to find a way back into games, even when they are playing badly.
 Danny Rose’s second half equaliser was testament to the side’s continued tenacity.